ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 Our implementation uses a popup window for authentication to keep the main page responsive.
 This approach:

 - Handles the auth flow in a separate window
-- Maintains login state using shared cookies
+- Maintains login state using shared cookies across the windows
 - Updates the main page automatically when complete

 The flow coordinates between four components: browser, server, Google, and session store.
 The session store manages login sessions and security tokens (CSRF and nonce).